 Get ready for gloriously golden skin — minus the mess.

 Start with a good and proper exfoliation — this will remove dead skin cells and ensure the tan absorbs evenly.
-The best way to do this is with a vigorous dry body brush; the Joanna Vargas Ritual Brush is a robust body brush that really gets the job done perfectly.
+The best way to do this is with a vigorous dry body brush that really gets the job done perfectly.
 This not only buffs away dead skin cells, it also smooths the skin, boosts circulation, helps minimise cellulite and stimulates lymphatic drainage.
 It’s incredibly good for you and excellent for the health and texture of your skin.

-Next, rinse off any dry skin in the shower and if you need a little extra exfoliation, use an oil free body scrub such as Cane & Austin’s Glycolic Body Scrub.
+Next, rinse off any dry skin in the shower and if you need a little extra exfoliation, use an oil free body scrub.
 This will buff, smooth and prime skin perfectly, especially on those notoriously rough patches like your knees, elbows and ankles — all those little areas where fake tan likes to collect and stain.

-It’s a good idea to wait at least 10 minutes after showering until you are completely dry, then use a lightweight lotion such as Shani Darden Oil-Free Moisturiser or Dr Rogers Lotion for your face.
-For the body, our top pick is Codage Concentrated Body Milk, a super lightweight and nourishing formula that quickly absorbs and won’t mess with your tan.
-This will keep those areas from turning too dark or that nasty unwanted orange.”
+It’s a good idea to wait at least 10 minutes after showering until you are completely dry, then use a lightweight lotion for your face.
+For the body, opt for a super lightweight and nourishing formula that quickly absorbs and won’t mess with your tan.
+This will keep those areas from turning too dark or that nasty unwanted orange.

-“Always apply with a tanning mitt!
 Smooth on product in circular motions, blending and buffing the tan deeper into the epidermis.
-The more you buff and work the product into your skin, the better, this ensures a more even and streak free finish, helps to prolong the tan and encourages a better fade-out.
+The more you buff and work the product into your skin, the better, this ensures a more even and streak-free finish, helps to prolong the tan and encourages a better fade-out.

-It’s best to use small amounts of the product each time – one or two pumps of mousse at a time and then, starting with your feet and ankles, working your way up to your shoulders to prevent any marks when you bend over.
-Save your arms and hands for last and try not to race to wash your hands, just blend it gradually with your wrists and arms, as you don’t want white hands with bronzed arms.”
+When applying, it’s best to use small amounts of the product each time — starting with your feet and ankles, working your way up to your shoulders to prevent any marks when you bend over.
+Save your arms and hands for last and try not to race to wash your hands, just blend it gradually with your wrists and arms, as you don’t want white hands with bronzed arms.

 As oil breaks down your tan, opt for a hyaluronic-based body moisturiser and avoid any enzymatic body and skincare such as glycolic or lactic acids, as these can accelerate the fade time of tan.

-To prolong your tan even longer, apply a low level DHA gradual tan such as Vita Liberata’s Gradual Tan.
-This will simultaneously hydrate skin as well as ‘top up’ your tan with a gradual buildable tan for prolonged golden tone that perfectly achieves that natural summer glow.”
+To prolong your tan even longer, apply a gradual tan.
+This will simultaneously hydrate skin as well as ‘top up’ your tan with a gradual buildable tan for a prolonged golden tone that perfectly achieves that natural summer glow.